the1lab/1lab/src/Data/Image.lagda.md

 Can we do better?
 It turns out that we can!
-This generally goes by the name of **type-theoretic replacement**, after Rijke [@Rijke:2017 §5]; in turn, the name _replacement_ comes from the axiom of material set theory sayings the image of a set under a function is again set.^[Keep in mind that material set theory says "is a set" in a very different way than we do; They mean it about size.]
+This generally goes by the name of **type-theoretic replacement**, after Rijke [@Rijke:2017 §5]; in turn, the name _replacement_ comes from the axiom of material set theory saying the image of a set under a function is again set.^[Keep in mind that material set theory says "is a set" in a very different way than we do; They mean it about size.]
 Here we implement a slight generalization of [Evan Cavallo's construction] in terms of higher induction-recursion.